burlresearch/ansible-webmin/README.md

 I'd like to write about the approach that we have converged on.

 We find [Ansible][8] to be the simplest and therefore, most appealing for our purposes.
-Other approches that we have used, like [Chef][11], are very powerful, but equally configuration heavy
+Other approaches that we have used, like [Chef][11], are very powerful, but equally configuration heavy
-- and more complex than what we typcally need for webservers.
+- and more complex than what we typically need for webservers.

 Since my last article there is a new minor-version of CentOS available - [CentOS 6.5][1].
 This new version alleviates the need for some of the caveats in my last article, but creates some new [*gotcha's*][gotcha] along the way.